lifepillar/vim-mucomplete/Readme.md

 MUcomplete requires Vim 7.2 compiled with `+insert_expand` and `+menu`.
 Automatic completion works in Vim 7.4.775 or later (Vim 7.4.784 or later recommended).
+The delayed autocompletion feature requires Vim 7.4.1758 or later.
 MUcomplete is developed and tested on Vim 8.
 NeoVim is supported, too.

 Installation does not require anything special.
 If you need help, please read [How to Install](https://github.com/lifepillar/vim-mucomplete/wiki/How-to-Install).